Change pharmacy ownership (not involving relocation)

 The appointed trustee in bankruptcy (or external administrator) may apply for permission under section 91B of the National Health Act 1953 to supply pharmaceutical benefits at the pharmacy for a temporary period.
 This is until the pharmacy is sold or the permission is otherwise revoked.

-- Evidence of the appointment.
+- attach evidence of the appointment.

 Permission can only be granted where the pharmacy can continue (or resume) operating to ensure the community has access to pharmaceutical benefits.